Clinical Facilities and Organization

 Dr. Sobrin completed her residency at the Bascom Palmer Eye Institute in 2003.
 She subsequently completed the MEEI Retina Fellowship in 2005 followed by a Uveitis and Ocular Immunology Fellowship at the Massachusetts Eye Research and Surgery Institute (MERSI) in 2006.
 She then joined the Retina and Uveitis Services as part of the Harvard-Vision Clinical Scientist Development Program.
 Dr. Sobrin conducts her research on the genetics of retinal and uveitic diseases.
 She is an Assistant Professor of Ophthalmology at Harvard Medical School.
 Her clinical interests include posterior uveitis and its treatment with systemic immunosuppresssion.

 Ann-Marie Lobo, MD

-Dr. Lobo completed her residency in ophthalmology and fellowship in Ocular Immunology and Uveitis at the Massachusetts Eye and Ear Infirmary.
+Dr. Lobo completed her residency in ophthalmology and fellowship in Ocular Immunology and Uveitis at Massachusetts Eye and Ear.
 She joined the full-time faculty as an Instructor in Ophthalmology at Harvard Medical School in 2010.
 Her clinical interests include uveitis, cataract and anterior segment surgery.
 Her research interests include uveitis outcomes with TNF alpha inhibitor therapies.
 She is principal investigator in several multi-center clinical trials in uveitis.